 Adults have narrow heads and wider abdomens.
 Many are black with red or orange markings on them though some are brown.
 The sides of the abdomen are flared upward and may have a checkered pattern on them.
 A long fang hides under the head.
 Nymphs (juveniles) are smaller, though somewhat similar in appearance.
 They also tend to have abdomens that rise upward at the sides.
 They may lift the tip of the abdomen in the air when walking or resting, like their 'butt' is in the air.
 This posture mimics certain types of stinging insects when they are under threat and may be a defensive warning.
 The irony is that the real danger from Assassin Bugs originates at this insect's front end.

-This particular species has a range that spans from Texas to the Atlantic coast, however, most of North America is home to some type of Assassin Bug.
-The Wheel Bug is a specific member of the Assassin Bug family.
+Most of North America is home to some type of Assassin Bug.
+The Wheel Bug is a commonly seen member of the Assassin Bug family.
 Its red and black nymphs are often sighted crawling in large groups on branches during spring and summer.
 Because of their diet, they are a helpful aid in controlling unwanted insect populations in a garden.

 General Characteristics Capability, Shape, Texture/Pattern, Benefits, Dangers

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.